Swarm (Marvel Comics): Marvel Adventures

-An alternate universe variant of Swarm from Earth-20051 appears in Marvel Adventures: Spider-Man #38.
+An alternate universe version of Swarm from Earth-20051 appears in Marvel Adventures: Spider-Man #38.

 Marvel Fairy Tales

-An alternate universe variant of Swarm from Earth-7082 appears in Spider-Man: Fairy Tales #2.
+An alternate universe version of Swarm from Earth-7082 appears in Spider-Man: Fairy Tales #2.

 Marvel Noir

 An original incarnation of Swarm from Earth-90214 appears in the Marvel Noir universe.
 This version is Madame Sturm, a female scientist whose powers are derived from a Spider-God totem.

 Ultimate Marvel

 An original incarnation of Swarm from Earth-1610 appears in the Ultimate Marvel universe.
 This version is Petra Laskov, a Syrian mutant who is later known as the Insect Queen and Red Wasp.